PaulZC/XLR8_VGA_HDMI_XB/INSTALLATION.md

 # XLR8 VGA HDMI XB - Installation

-Alorium Technology have put together a comprehensive set of resources showing how to work with the Snō and Xcelerator Blocks (XBs).
+Alorium Technology have put together a comprehensive set of resources showing how to work with the Snō and Xcelerator Blocks (XBs):

 - https://www.aloriumtech.com/sno-quickstart/
 - https://www.aloriumtech.com/documents/Sno_Pin_Map.pdf